rsoiffer/Forge-of-Power/basic-rules.md

 ## Movement and Zones

 When the group needs a precise map of an area, usually for combat, the GM divides the game world into **zones**.
 A zone is an abstract area, usually about 30 feet on a side.
 Every character is in a zone, and multiple character can be in the same zone.
 You can use the {Stride} power to move between zones.

-## Saving Throws

-The three skills {Fortitude}, {Reflex}, and {Will} represent your character's ability to avoid or resist various types of attacks.
-Die rolls made with these skills are called **saves** or **saving throws**.
-Unless otherwise specified, a saving throw against a damaging effect does the following.

-**Critical Success:** You take no damage from the effect

-**Success:** You take half the listed damage from the effect

-**Failure:** You take the full damage listed from the effect

-**Critical Failure:** You take double the listed damage from the effect